 1. Prepare the Water

-So whether you’re using a cleaning solution or not, the water being used should be hot.
+So whether you’re using a cleaning solution or not, always use hot water.
 Boil some on the stove or heat in a kettle.

 We also highly suggest that you use distilled water.
 This water goes through a process called distillation.
 During the procedure, impurities such as minerals are removed — leaving clean H2O.